St-Stefan/Gamed/README.md

     `brew install docker`

-Currently, the project only contains placeholder spring boot services and dockerized database microservices.
-You can run any dockerized database via:
+Currently, the project contains nine microservices.
+Seven are fully working, while two, the recommender and review writer services, only contain placeholder spring boot services.

+The three microservices without databases (`Timeline`, `UserPage`, and `Search`) are started by running the ServiceApplication classes.
+They are held in each of these services' module in the `src.main.java.org.gamed.<service>` package.

+The three microservices holding databases (`GameListDatabase`, `UserDatabase`, and `ReviewDatabase`) are dockerized.
+You can start any dockerized microservice by heading in the service's module and running:

     mvn clean package
     docker compose up